acroz/sparkmagic-talk/README.md

 * Retrieving data back into Jupyter or Python for further analysis.
 * An example web app using [Plotly Dash][dash], [Python RQ][rq] and pylivy to build a Spark-powered dashboard using only Python.

+## Questions and feedback

+Any questions or feedback are welcome either as GitHub issues on this repo, or directly over email at wacrozier@gmail.com.

 [spark]: https://spark.apache.org
 [livy]: https://livy.incubator.apache.org